dazzaji/SPQ/Understanding_GenAI_for_Lawyers/README.md

-# Understanding Generative AI: what every lawyer needs to know!
+# Understanding Generative AI - what every lawyer needs to know!

 > Author: Daniel “Dazza” Greenwood
 > *This is a work in progress.
 Your corrections, comments, ideas, and other feedback may be shared through the repo issues for now, and via a submissions form soon.*